- The Co-op work term fee: $774.75 (Required for each work term)

-In turn, you benefit from many of the services we provide, including:
+In turn, you benefit from the services we provide, including:

-- One-on-one professional resume and cover letter review and assistance;
+- One-on-one professional resume and cover letter assistance;

-- Coordination of job postings, interview bookings, and matching process on behalf of students and employers;
+- Coordination of interview bookings, and liaising between students and employers;

-- Evaluation of your Co-op work term including marking of assignments and on-site visits with your work supervisor.
+- Evaluation of your Co-op work term including on-site visits with your work supervisor

 Please be aware that students are charged UBC student fees in addition to co-op tuition fees during the co-op work terms.